mvz/amsxtech-conference/README.md

 We have some experience, we may want to share thoughts about how to organize the conference

  - http://www.quirksmode.org/coh/

+## Communication

+jucie10 created a channel for us in the AMSxTech slack group.
+Please [join](http://amsxtech.com/) to keep up to date with the details.
+Note that you will need an invite for the channel.
+Ask "paddy", "justin" or "yopefonic" to help you out.

 Contributing
 ============